Precise predictions for boosted Higgs production: Introduction

 The continuously increasing amount of data recorded at the LHC opens the possibility to explore properties of the Higgs boson in a multitude of kinematic regimes.
 Of particular interest is the transverse momentum distribution of the Higgs boson for very large transverse momenta.
 Measurements of this observable allow for unique insights into the microscopic structure of the interactions of the Higgs boson with strongly interacting particles and might shed light on physics beyond the Standard Model.
 The observation of the Higgs boson in this kinematic regime is however extremely challenging.

-The inclusive search for the Standard Model Higgs boson produced at large transverse momentum ($p_\perp$), and decaying to a bottom quark-antiquark pair, has been performed using data collected in pp collisions at $\sqrt{s}=13$ TeV by the CMS and ATLAS experiments~\cite{Sirunyan:2017dgc, ATLAS-CONF-2018-052,Aad:2019uoz}.
+The inclusive search for the Standard Model Higgs boson produced at large transverse momentum ($p_\perp$), and decaying to a bottom quark-antiquark pair, has been performed using data collected in pp collisions at $\sqrt{s}=13$ TeV by the CMS and ATLAS experiments~\cite{Sirunyan:2017dgc,Aad:2019uoz,CMS:2020zge,ATLAS:2021tbi,ATLAS:2022fnp,CMS:2022wpo}.

 It is the objective of this document to study accurate theoretical predictions for the transverse momentum distribution with $p_\perp > 400$ GeV.
 We present new, state of the art predictions for the dominant gluon-fusion induced production of a Higgs boson and at least one hard partonic jet that recoils against it, based on perturbative QCD computations at a centre-of-mass energy of $13$ TeV.
-In particular we perform a combination of next-to-next-to leading order (NNLO) calculations in the heavy top quark effective theory~\cite{Boughezal:2015aha,Boughezal:2015dra,Chen:2016zka,Campbell:2019gmd} with next-to-leading order (NLO) predictions in the full SM with finite top-quark mass ($\mtop$)~\cite{Lindert:2018iug,Jones:2018hbb}.
-We provide a recommendation for the theoretical prediction for the gluon-fusion channel to be used by the ATLAS and CMS collaborations.\footnote{We also note that the predictions presented in this document were recently used in the analysis of ref.~\cite{Sirunyan:2020hwz}} Subsequently, we compare these predictions with state of the art hard-event generators~\cite{Alioli:2008tz,Campbell:2012am,Hamilton:2012rf,Frederix:2016cnl,Hamilton:2013fea}.
+In particular we perform a combination of next-to-next-to leading order (NNLO) calculations in the heavy top quark effective theory~\cite{Boughezal:2015aha,Boughezal:2015dra,Caola:2015wna,Chen:2016zka,Campbell:2019gmd,Chen:2019wxf,Chen:2021ibm} with next-to-leading order (NLO) predictions in the full SM with finite top-quark mass ($\mtop$)~\cite{Lindert:2018iug,Jones:2018hbb,Bonciani:2022jmb}.
+A related combination has been recently presented in ref.~\cite{Chen:2021azt}.
+We provide a recommendation for the theoretical prediction for the gluon-fusion channel to be used by the ATLAS and CMS collaborations.
+Subsequently, we compare these predictions with state of the art hard-event generators~\cite{Alioli:2008tz,Campbell:2012am,Hamilton:2012rf,Frederix:2016cnl,Hamilton:2013fea}.
 We find that indeed the most advanced event generators describe the cross sections of interest within uncertainties.
 Furthermore, we also report the contributions from the vector boson fusion, VH, and ${\rm t\bar t H}$ production modes for the observable under consideration, together with a NLO calculation of the electro-weak corrections.